Story Behind Dominant Dog Collars vs. Slip Collars

-Dominant Dog Collars and Slip Collars are tools used to manage dominant or aggressive dogs.
+Dominant Dog Collars (DDC) and Slip Collars are tools used to manage dominant, aggressive, or reactive dogs.
 In this article, you’ll learn the differences between both collars and why Dominant Dog Collars should be used on almost all dogs.

-Slip Collars are designed to slip over a dog’s head.
-It should be positioned underneath the chin and behind the ears.
-If you have a dog with a larger head such as a Pitbull or Bulldog, you’ll need to have a larger slip collar so that they can wear it.
+Slip Collars are designed to slip over the top of a dog’s head and down to its neck.
+If you have a dog with a larger head such as a Pitbull or Bulldog, you’ll need to have a larger slip collar just to get over the head.
+In fact, these dogs have larger heads than their necks.
+So once the slip collar is on the dog it has 5 to 9 inches of slack when down on the neck.

 Nylon Slip Collar